webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 - Be reviewed and approved by at least one other consortium partner before merging
 - Pass any automated checks or tests that have been configured for the repository
 - Address any feedback or concerns raised during the review process
+- Be reviewed within 2 business days to maintain development momentum

 **Pull Request Template:**